Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Diversity-based Selection

-For initialization of $S_b^{0}$, one can either choose randomly sampled datapoints from $S$, or use the cluster center points from $K$ clusters ($C_1,C_2,...,C_K$) of $S$ via k-means clustering.
+The direct solution to Eq.~\ref{eq:kcenter} is NP-hard~\cite{cook1994combinatorial} and a greedy approximation is proposed~\cite{sener2017active} (see Alg.~\ref{alg:kcentergreedy}). {Instead of simultaneously retrieving all the datapoints that can maximize the diversity of the selected subset, k-center greedy iteratively finds the most heterogeneous datapoint until the budget $b$ runs out. } For initialization of $S_b^{0}$, one can either choose randomly sampled datapoints from $S$, or use the cluster center points from $K$ clusters ($C_1,C_2,...,C_K$) of $S$ via k-means clustering.
 Similarly, the farthest point sampling method~\cite{eldar1997farthest} shares the same principle that each iteration time only the farthest datapoint relative to the already selected coreset is chosen from the candidates.

-In addition to the k-center greedy, the herding method~\cite{chen2012super,welling2009herding,huszar2012optimally,adhikary2022sampling} selects datapoints $x_i$ so that the distance between the coreset center and the full set center is minimized in the embedding space.
-For efficiency, it is also approximated via greedy implementation~\cite{chen2016herded,harvey2014near} by adding one sample each time into the $S_{b}$ to minimize the distance between two centers (see Alg.~\ref{alg:herding}).
+In addition to the k-center greedy, the herding methods~\cite{chen2012super,welling2009herding,huszar2012optimally,adhikary2022sampling} select datapoints $x_i$ so that the distance between the coreset center and the full set center is minimized in the embedding space.
+For efficiency, it is also approximated via greedy implementation~\cite{chen2016herded,harvey2014near} by adding one sample each time into the $S_{b}$ to minimize the distance between two centers (see Alg.~\ref{alg:herding}). {Similar to k-center greedy, the herding greedy also performs iterative sample selection.
+However, it differs in that in each step, the distance between the centers of the selected set and the full set is minimized.}

 Furthermore, recent studies tend to develop complex heuristic sampling methods that takes geometry-based diversity into consideration~\cite{jiang2023diverse,chan2021white,xia2022moderate}.
-Specifically, the inter-sample similarity of the selected coreset is minimized in return for an overall high diversity. \cite{jiang2024exploring} proposes to preserve informative subset with the learning complexity (see Eq.~\ref{eq:learningcomplexity}) and implicitly puts constraints on its diversity via sampling on the k-means clusters:
+Specifically, the inter-sample similarity of the selected coreset is minimized in return for an overall high diversity. \cite{jiang2024exploring} propose to preserve informative subset with the learning complexity (see Eq.~\ref{eq:learningcomplexity}) and implicitly puts constraints on its diversity via sampling on the k-means clusters:

 where $C$ denotes the constant that controls the degree of diversity.
 A larger $C$ represents the larger diversity of the dataset.
-The detailed procedure can be found in Alg.~\ref{alg:easydiverse}.
+The detailed procedure can be found in Alg.~\ref{alg:easydiverse}. {It can be seen that datapoints are first sampled cluster-by-cluster to ensure a more balanced data distribution.
+Then, a percentile-based selection is performed on each cluster to select datapoints with easy learning complexity.}

-\cite{bukharin2023data} proposes the quality-diversity instruction tuning (QDIT).
+\cite{bukharin2023data} propose the quality-diversity instruction tuning (QDIT).
 It also uses FL functions for diversity measure of the subset $S_b$: